Lucas-C/pre-commit-hooks/README.md

 message.
 The check will fails systematically if the `--fuzzy-match-generates-todo` flag is set or not.\
 You will need to remove
-the TODO comment and licence so that it gets re-added in order to get rid of the error.
+the TODO comment and license so that it gets re-added in order to get rid of the error.

 License insertion can be skipped altogether if the file contains the